Identifying the lights position in photometric stereo under unknown lighting: Photometric stereo with known lighting

+An alternative approach for the 3D reconstruction of a Lambertian surface is based on splitting the computation into two subproblems, one concerning the computation of the normal vectors and another in the reconstruction of the surface by the solution of a Poisson equation.

-The Poisson approach for the 3D reconstruction of a Lambertian surface follows a different strategy.
-The first step consists of immediately discretizing the Lambert's law, in order to determine the normal field to the surface by solving a matrix equation.
-Then the components of the normal vectors are numerically differentiated, to obtain an approximate discretization of the Laplace operator.
-Finally, the 3D profile of the observed object is recovered by solving a Poisson partial differential equation.
-An advantage of this approach is the fact that the computation can be decoupled into simpler problems, allowing for the solution of the unknown lighting case, as it will be shown in next section.
+The first step consists of immediately discretizing Lambert's law on a regular grid, and determining the normal vector field to the surface by solving a matrix equation.
+This operation is mostly influenced by the lights position, Then, the divergence of the normal field is numerically approximated, to obtain a discretization of the Laplace operator, and the 3D profile of the observed object is recovered by solving a Poisson partial differential equation.
+This part is uniquely concerned with the camera position.

+The advantages of this approach are that the computation is decoupled into simpler problems, and that it allows for the solution of the unknown lighting case, as it will be shown in the next section.
 A drawback is that this procedure requires a larger number of images than the Hamilton--Jacobi formulation, i.e., at least 3.
 This is not a substantial problem in applications, since usually dozens of images can be easily made available.

-Let us apply discretization \eqref{mesh} to equation \eqref{lambertlaw}, ignore the boundary pixels, where the Dirichlet condition set the solution to zero, and successively rearrange the pixels by lexicographical ordering.
-Denoting by $\bm{n}_k$ the (normalized) vector normal to the surface at the point identified by the $k$th pixel, and by $m_{kt}$ the radiation reflected by the small area near the same pixel when illuminated from the direction $\bell_t$, then the following relation holds at each point of each picture
+Let us apply discretization \eqref{mesh} to equation \eqref{lambertlaw}.
+We ignore for the moment the boundary pixels, where we will impose suitable boundary conditions, and rearrange the internal pixels by the lexicographical ordering.
+Denoting by $\rho_k$ and $\bm{n}_k$, respectively, the value of the albedo and the (normalized) normal vector to the surface at the $k$th pixel, then the following relation holds at each point of each picture